hrfee/jfa-go-wiki/content/docs/faq.md

 ## Does this need to be installed on the same host as Jellyfin?

 Not necessarily.
 For invite functionality, an http connection is only necessary.
-However, password resets require jfa-go to be able to access Jellyfin's installation directory, so you'll need to use SMB or similar to mount it.
+Password resets through the "User Page" Feature will also function, see [this note](/docs/pwr/#method-4-my-account-reset).
+However, password resets through the Jellyfin UI require jfa-go to be able to access its config directory, so you'll need to use SMB or similar to mount it.
+See [this page](/docs/pwr/#prerequisite-for-methods-1-3) for help finding the correct directory.

 ## Can i `go get` this repository?
 No, because the supporting files (CSS, email templates, etc.) need to be compiled and placed next to the executable before it will run, and `go get` will only compile the app itself.